globocom/tornado-alf/README.rst

 Related projects
 ----------------

-This project tries to be an adaptaion to tornado of `alf <https://github.com/globocom/alf>`_
+This project tries to be an adaptation to tornado of `alf <https://github.com/globocom/alf>`_